nicholaswmin/bench/README.md

 ### Current cycle info

+The `fn` function is passed the following parameters:

 | name  	   | type      	  | description       |
 |----------- |------------	|------------------ |
 | `cycle`    | `Number`   	| The current cycle |
 | `taskname` | `String`  	  | The task name     |

+which gives you access to the current cycle:

 ```js
 runner.run([